 To make your profile more relevant – write several stories about your life path, artistically and briefly describe the key moments of your becoming a person and a specialist.
 This kind of storytelling will be a great addition to your resume: fascinating stories humanize the image, and openness and willingness to write about your life on social networks inspire respect and trust among potential partners and employers.
 Don't forget about #hashtags and geotags – these are basic search tools for recruiters.

 Here, the content should evoke emotions or resonance, solve your problems and coincide with trends.
 The recommended post length is up to 40 characters; such posts get more reach and are more likely to get organic results in the feed.
 After 280 characters, the probability that it will be read is lower.
 To show your expertise, write long posts, but publish them as a note.
-To increase engagement, ask your audience questions, arrange polls, study different opinions and analyze information.
+To increase engagement, ask your audience questions, arrange polls, study different opinions, and analyze information.

 Here people talk about you by who your friends are.
-Look at the list of friends of your co-workers, pay special attention to the "Work" and "You may know them" tabs.
+Look at the list of friends of your co-workers, and pay special attention to the "Work" and "You may know them" tabs.
 To attract opinion leaders, write posts specifically about them, having previously found out what worries them now.
 Keep in mind that Facebook places next to posts with similar topics.

 The essence of the promotion here is not brand advertising.
 People using this network do not care what product you present; it is important how you do it.
 There are two categories:

-- Experts – executives and top managers offering free consultations, answers to questions in specialized communities.
-On the site, there are specialized groups for management, IT, and other areas, where people discuss sensational events, ask questions.
+- Experts – executives and top managers offering free consultations, and answers to questions in specialized communities.
+On the site, there are specialized groups for management, IT, and other areas, where people discuss sensational events, and ask questions.
 Get involved in discussions and share your professional experience.

 - Bloggers are users who are interesting to read.
-Write informational texts, talk about failures and successes, layout cases.
+Write informational texts, talk about failures and successes, and layout cases.

 The main goal for promotion is to become both.
 Experienced business people usually have many personal stories that might interest others.
 Feel free to talk about it.
 Submit the talks you have given on important forums.

 If you are active, your connections will grow.
 Important, relevant, and useful information will give confidence in your wisdom as a manager and will increase the credibility of the brand.
-Competent comments and posts will surely attract attention, so design your page, join communities and promote your company!
+Competent comments and posts will surely attract attention, so design your page, join communities, and promote your company!

 Javier DeSantiago's story is a great example of promoting a resume on Twitter.